-Want to help get the word out on misophonia?
+Want to help spread awareness of misophonia?
 Wish that it was more well-known?

 Here are some ways you can get involved:

 There are many things that one can do to help with the www.misophonia.com website or the Facebook group (https://www.facebook.com/groups/misophoniasupport/).
 Don’t be afraid to ask if something you’re interested in isn’t mentioned in the notes below.
 Let me know what you’d like to do to help promote awareness of misophonia in the community.

 1) Update the monthly www.misophonia.com survey.

 Currently, the monthly surveys don’t change often.
 But regular updated and new inquiries would benefit the effectiveness of the survey.
 Misophonia.com uses http://www.surveymoz.com/ to create and gather the survey data.
 Making a new survey each month is as simple as copying the old one, renaming it and publishing it.
 It takes only a moment to do this.

 Ideally, the survey would be updated/modified from time to time by changing or adding questions.
 Changes could be general or specific to topics trending on the Facebook group.
 Changes in the format of the survey could also be made.
 There are features of surveymoz that we’re not currently making use of so there’s room for improvement.
 An interested person could run with the project and make the monthly surveys more dynamic.

 2) Become a Moderator of the Facebook Misophonia Support Group.

 A Moderator is like an admin in that they can: